dougsweetser/Q/docs/Math/products.md

 I have defined the anticommutator (the bold curly braces) in a non-standard way, including a factor of two so I do not have to keep remembering to write it.
-The first term would be the Lorentz invariant interval if the two quaternions represented the same difference between two events in spacetime (i.e. t=t'=delta t,...).
+The first term would be the Lorentz invariant interval if the two quaternions represented the same difference between two events in space-time (i.e. t=t'=delta t,...).
 The invariant interval plays a central role in special relativity.
 The vector terms are a frame-dependent, symmetric product of space with time and does not appear on the stage of physics, but is still a valid measurement.
+A label for these three terms is space-times-time.

 The Grassman outer product is antisymmetric and is formed with a commutator.